 A catalyze to mobilize the developement of China social work

 Call for international scholarly articles

-The China Research and Development Network (CRDN) is a research unit of the Department of Applied Social Sciences at The Hong Kong Polytechnic University.
+The China Research and Development Network (CRDN) is one of the centres in the Department of Applied Social Sciences at The Hong Kong Polytechnic University.
 In 2005, CRDN was established in light of the rapid social and cultural transformations in the post-reform mainland China, to respond to its growing demands for professional social welfare services and the urgent need for developing indigenous social work theories and practice models.

 Our projects are located in more than 15 provinces, municipality and autonomous regions in China.
 Since 2016, we have also extended our social work trainings and projects to East Asia country like Vietnam.
 In 2018, a project on solidarity economy was being initiated in Taiwan.